-The Bachelor of Science in Biochemistry degree prepares chemistry students for entering the job market or for continuing their education at the graduate level.
-Research projects, publishing opportunities, internships and classes provide students with both lecture and laboratory experience.
+The Bachelor of Science in Biochemistry degrees prepare chemistry students for entering the job market or for continuing their education at the graduate level.
+Research projects, publishing opportunities, internships, and classes provide students with both lecture and laboratory experience.

 Students interested in obtaining a graduate degree in biochemistry and molecular biology or who wish to attend a professional school (dental, medical, or veterinary) may wish to consider the Bachelor of Science in Biochemistry degree.

 Students receive a solid foundation in the five major areas of chemistry: analytical, biochemistry, inorganic, organic and physical.
 The B.S. or B.A. in biochemistry is a degree option for students interested in science at the intersection of biology and chemistry.
 The B.S. is ideal for students interested in graduate study in biochemistry and molecular biology or in the health professions.
 The B.A. is also appropriate for students considering the health professions.

 The B.S. in biochemistry/MBA is a five-year joint degree program designed to develop scientists who can serve as managers, group leaders and analysts in chemical, pharmaceutical, biotechnology, medical diagnostic and investment companies.
 Graduates are awarded both a B.S. and an MBA.

 The University of Tampa’s undergraduate chemistry program is accredited by the American Chemical Society (ACS), the world’s largest scientific society and one of the leading sources of authoritative scientific information.
 ACS reviews programs based on their institutional environment, faculty and staff, infrastructure, curriculum, undergraduate research, development of student skills and program self-evaluation.

 Biochemistry majors may qualify for Life Science Scholarships, which are annual scholarships up to $5,000 (renewable for four years) for first-year students (fall term only).